-Aizanoi Ancient City The ancient city of Aizanoi is located in Western Anatolia, 48 kilometers southwest of Kütahya Province and is part of the Çavdarhisar district.
-Aizanoi, with less information about this city from the pre-Roman era, is said that there has been settlement in this region since prehistoric times, and layers dated to the 3rd millennium BC were unearthed during excavations around the Zeus Temple.
-Aizanoi became important in the political sense during an era of conflict between Bithynia and Pergamon.
-In Hellenistic times, Aizanoi alternated between hegemony for both Pergamon and Bithyna respectively, while Roman control took over by 133 BC.
-This case shows that Aizanoi was in metropolis statue in the first century BC.
-However, big monumental public buildings and urban infrastructure in the city were constructed during the early imperial period.
-During the Roman Period Aizanoi was not only one of the most important cities in the Phrgyia Region but also had an important status as a commercial road network.
-Through its production of cereals, wine and sheep's wool the city was to rise to prosperity during the period of the Roman Empire.
-Due to the intensive construction activities that were realized during the 2nd and 3rd centuries AD., local stone workshops gained importance in those years.
-The Aizanoi region had a close relationship with Roman communities as religious and political power increased.
-The city was the seat of a bishopric during the Byzantine Period, but lost its importance after the 7th century.
-In medieval times, the hill upon which this temple stands became an important fortress to various Seljuk dynasties; as such it is today called Çavdarhisar.
-The Temple of Zeus, situated on a hill, is one of the best preserved temples in existence.
-The temple was used as the city's main sanctuary and there are many structures under it disguised to look like vaults.
-The building has an unusual design where space between columns is doubled than that of the inner rooms' walls which results in a pseudodipteros plan with wider outside pillars.
-The round building (Macellum) in Aizanoi is dated to the middle of the second century, and it probably served as a food market.
-It contains inscriptions that show the prices of all goods sold in Imperial markets controlled by an edict from Diocletian, issued on 301 AD to fight inflation at that time.
-The remains of the city are mostly from the Roman Empire and include two areas: a temple to Zeus, The Complex of Stadium-Theatre, Macellum, Portico Street, Bridges and Dam with odeon (a small theatre), and baths.
-Aizanoi Ancient city has been added to the Tentative List of UNESCO in 2012.
+Aizanoi Ancient City Aizanoi, an ancient city in Western Anatolia, is situated 48 kilometers southwest of Kütahya Province and belongs to the Çavdarhisar district.
+Although little is known about the city in the pre-Roman era, archaeological evidence suggests that people have lived in the region since prehistoric times, with layers dating back to the 3rd millennium BC found during excavations around the Zeus Temple.
+In the Hellenistic period, Aizanoi gained political significance during the conflict between Bithynia and Pergamon, with the city alternating between being under the influence of both powers.
+Roman control was established by 133 BC, and by the first century BC, Aizanoi had become a metropolis.
+However, it was during the early imperial period that the city saw the construction of significant monumental public buildings and urban infrastructure.
+As a result, Aizanoi not only became one of the most important cities in the Phrygia region during the Roman period but also served as a vital hub in the commercial road network.
+The city prospered during this time, thanks to its production of cereals, wine, and sheep's wool.
+During the 2nd and 3rd centuries AD, intensive construction activities in Aizanoi led to the rise of local stone workshops.
+As the city's religious and political power grew, it developed close ties with Roman communities.
+In the Byzantine period, Aizanoi was the seat of a bishopric, but its importance declined after the 7th century.
+The hill on which the Temple of Zeus stands became a crucial fortress for various Seljuk dynasties in medieval times, leading to the area being renamed Çavdarhisar.
+The Temple of Zeus, located on a hill, is one of the best-preserved temples in existence.
+It served as the city's main sanctuary and features many structures beneath it disguised to look like vaults.
+The building's design is unusual, with the space between columns being double that of the inner rooms' walls, resulting in a pseudodipteros plan with wider outside pillars.
+The round building known as the Macellum, which dates back to the middle of the second century, likely served as a food market.
+It contains inscriptions that display the prices of all goods sold in Imperial markets, as mandated by an edict from Diocletian issued in 301 AD to combat inflation.
+The remains of Aizanoi are predominantly from the Roman Empire and encompass several areas, including a temple to Zeus, the Complex of Stadium-Theatre, the Macellum, Portico Street, Bridges and Dam with an odeon (a small theatre), and baths.
+In 2012, Aizanoi Ancient city was added to UNESCO's Tentative List.